egold555/PLU-CS330-Final/README.md

 - If the program crashes or hangs, you may need to kill the process `main.exe` in task manager.
 - If llama.cpp fails to run, try running it outside of IntelliJ with the command `main.exe` in the `llama.cpp` folder.
 - If the model fails to convert to fp16 due to a token error, try editing the model settings in the models json file, to specify the correct tokens.

+## Contributing
+### Don't accidently commit your GPT API key!
+I already accidentally did that once, and had to reset it.

+If you don't want to accidentally commit your API key, you can ignore any changes to the `models/GPT/api_key.txt` file by running the command `git update-index --assume-unchanged models/GPT/api_key.txt` in git bash.

+If you do commit it, you can reset it at [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).